Dadadon/hello-rails-react/README.md

-If you like this project...
+If you like this project please feel free to leave a star and follow me to stay up to date with all my projects

 <p align="right">(<a href="#readme-top">back to top</a>)</p>